 You can’t add any high-end sparkle to a sound that didn’t have it in the first place, but with this type of distortion you can force these harmonics to pop out and then control with equalization.

 By applying the tape saturation to this auxiliary track you can “glue” your drums together, especially after a slight bit of grouped compression.
 Slap on a slight reverb after the saturation and you’re cooking with fire!

 Then you can push it as heavily as you like and then recombine it with the original signal at any volume level you want.
 This way, you can create a very intense sense of saturation but mix it back in at lower volumes so it’s not so obvious.

 Perhaps the most common use of a tape saturation plugin is to place it on the master out track to truly emulate mixing down to tape.
 This would apply the saturation across the entire mix as a whole, providing that “wall of pleasurable fuzziness” over the entire recording.

 If you’re looking to take your modern record and give it the old flair of sounding as if it was recorded on tape, there’s no better album to emulate than John Mayer’s Battle Studies.
 Like The Beatles’ Abbey Road, Battle Studies was named after the recording studio where it was recorded and mixed.

 Now that you know what this saturation sounds like, let’s cover some of the core concepts and questions and then I’ll show you a list of plugins that are currently considered the best for this.

 Whether or not tape saturation is a pleasing effect is entirely subjective.
 Young people aren’t going to care and may even find it a negative effect.
 Us older folks or younger fans of the oldies may prefer it.

 Here are some common discussion points regarding this topic:

-- What is tape saturation?
+What is tape saturation?

 After combining many takes recorded to tape, they became even more obvious.
 Mixers discovered that you could print to tape hotter than normal into the realm of soft-clipping (which isn’t possible in the digital realm) to amplify the effect.
 It’s a type of compressed distortion that creates a sense of pleasing warmth.

 This seems technically bad.
 Why do people seek after it?

 Agreed.
 Today we can record the audio that is so clear that we’ve reached the upper limits of perfection.
 In fact, it’s so clear that it feels lifeless and empty at times.
 Old timers enjoyed the sound of saturation.

 Do I want to add saturation to my electronic dance club music?

 But if you’re the type of producer that likes a humanized aspect of non-quantized drums that you played in with a MIDI controller and you like to maintain irregular velocities, then you very well may love the added character and moodiness of saturation.

-- How should I use these tape saturation plugins?
+How should I use these tape saturation plugins?

 Another method would be to apply it to each instrument as lightly as possible and then again on the master track.
 In this way, the combined light saturations will come together to simulate stems being bounced to different tapes and being mixed down one last time to a final tape.

 If you know this is a direction you want to take your music, then by all means you should spend the money to achieve the best result possible.
 But maybe you aren’t sure and would like to test it out first.

 Saturation by URS

 The URS Saturation plugin is a fan favorite and goes at the top of the list.
 It’s as simple as can be.
 Choose one of ten vintage analog algorithms, tweak your drive with the input gain, mix it in parallel, and set the volume with the output gain.

 Decapitator by Sound Toys

 Along with input and output gain to control the drive and volume, you can even run it in parallel right from the plugin using the Mix knob.
 Toss in a low cut, high cut, and tone option, and you’re getting premium tape simulation without spending a lot of time finding the sweet spot.
 It’s done for you.

 Phoenix II by Crane Song

 The best part is, besides the individual controls you can tweak, you have five jumping off points based on algorithms that are based on five different popular tape recorders from the past.
 The Phoenix II is a great option for those who want a few fantastic options and then move on with life.

 Roundtone by Sknote

 While other plugins offer multiband control and all of these other options, the Sknote Roundtone is one of the few that let you dig into the Wow and Flutter type of options we discussed above.
 A neat aspect is that the user interface actually displays a reel-to-reel tape head.

 TapeHead Saturator by Massey

 Massey’s TapeHead Saturator is another plugin with a simple user interface, but you shouldn’t take that to mean it’s any less good.
 Heads up before you go any further, this one is Mac only at $69.
 There’s no frills here, just a perfect emulation of tape running past a tape head and thus the name!

 Ferox by ToneBoosters

 Available for PC or Mac, ToneBoosters’ Ferox is another multi-featured plugin.
 Along with saturation, you can also control the compression, gain, drive, EQ with low and high pass filters, and even add a delay to the saturation effects.
 You can also change the character of the saturation with the saturate and hysteresis knobs.

 Saturn by FabFilter

 This is one of those plugins that have taken saturation to the limits.
 You can have up to 6 bands of multiband processing so you can target specific frequencies, getting down to that scalpel level of detail for your songs.
 The Saturn plugin has 16 types of distortion, including analog tube, tape saturation, bit crushing, and guitar amp modeling.

 Saturation Knob by Softube (Free!)

 This is the best freebie out there for saturation.
 The Saturation Knob is as easy to use as possible.
 There’s a single knob to change the input gain and a switch to roll the effect off at the bottom or top, leaving them unaffected by the saturation.
 That’s it!

 FerricTDS by Variety of Sound (Free!)

 Another freebie with a bit more control (but not necessarily better or worse) than Softube’s plugin above.
 This plugin actually won the KVR Developer Challenge in 2009.
 What I like about the Bootsy FerricTDS is the limiter, because saturation necessarily boosts the gain to create the distortion.

 That’s it!
 We can still pull it off in the digital realm without dealing with tons of outboard racked equipment and miles of expensive tape.
-Find you a plugin you like from the list above and you’re off to the races… Just remember, most of the time with effects like this, less is more.
+Find you a tape saturation plugin you like from the list above and you’re off to the races… Just remember, most of the time with effects like this, less is more.
 Happy mixing!